Almasbek Akmatov: Civil service career, 2001–2012

 After leaving his job at the transit company, Akmatov joined the Main Directorate for the Protection and Regulation of the Use of Hunting Resources as head of the agency.
 Although his parliamentary record states that he served there until 2002, another source states that he was head until January 2003.
 His next job after being head of the directorate was as the deputy administrator for the Kyrgyz president of the time, Askar Akayev, serving until August 2004; he then became his main administrator in 2005, despite being initially dismissed from his original role as deputy on allegations of corruption, specifically, extorting bribes.
 Akmatov sued for his "protection of honor and dignity", and then the case was subsequently dropped.
 There is again conflict between his parliamentary record and another source – the parliamentary record states that he held his post until 2006, while the other source states that he served between 14 April 2005 to 21 November 2005.

-Between 2007–2015, Akmatov was the head of the territorial division of the Accounting Chamber of the Kyrgyz Republic, dealing with the finances of Bishkek city and the Chuy and Talas regions.
+Between 2007 and 2015, Akmatov was the head of the territorial division of the Accounting Chamber of the Kyrgyz Republic, dealing with the finances of Bishkek city and the Chuy and Talas regions.